A Survey on Mixup Augmentations and Beyond: Acknowledgement

 \section{Acknowledgement}

 This work was supported by National Key R\&D Program of China (No. 2022ZD0115100), National Natural Science Foundation of China Project (No. U21A20427), and Project (No. WU2022A009) from the Center of Synthetic Biology and Integrated Bioengineering of Westlake University.
-This work was done by Xin Jin, Hongyu Zhu, and Zedong Wang during their internship at Westlake University.
+This work was done by Xin Jin, Hongyu Zhu, Zedong Wang and Juanxi Tian during their internship at Westlake University.

 { }

 \thefigure{A\arabic{figure}} \thetable{A\arabic{table}} \tikzstyle{my-box}=[ rectangle, draw=hidden-draw, rounded corners, text opacity=1, minimum height=1.5em, minimum width=5em, inner sep=2pt, align=center, fill opacity=0.5, ] \tikzstyle{leaf}=[my-box, minimum height=1.5em, fill=hidden-blue!60, text=black, align=left,font= , inner xsep=2pt, inner ysep=4pt, ]